CaliforniaHerps.com

 observation link

-According to my count, as of August 2018, at least 249 forms of reptiles and amphibians can be found established in the wild in California including 73 endemics (found only in California) and 22 documented alien species.
+According to my count, as of February 2025, at least 259 forms of reptiles and amphibians can be found established in the wild in California including 231 native forms, including 76 endemics (found only in California), and 28 documented established alien species.
+(There are a few more of these which I plan to add soon).
 4 Species once present are now considered extinct in the state.

 "Forms" includes subspecies.

-(If a species is divided into several subspecies and 3 subspecies are found in California, then that counts as 3 forms.)
+(If a species is divided into several subspecies and 3 subspecies are found in California, then that counts as 3 forms of 1 species.)

-(Go here to see a list of currently undescribed herps and some that could occur in California.)
+(Go here to see a list of currently undescribed herps and some that could occur in California.
+Some of these will be added to this list in the future.)

-Taxonomy is always changing so these totals will continually change with the discovery of new species and subspecies, or with the re-classification of species and subspecies.
+Taxonomy is always changing so these totals will continually change with the discovery of new native or alien species and subspecies, or with the re-classification of the currently-recognized species and subspecies.
 I will keep updating this list as changes happen.

 Reptiles and Amphibians Currently Established in California

-Separate counts already included in the main count or not relevant
+More counts already included in the main count on the left

 Native